2004 Summer Olympics: Torch relay

+Broadcasting

+Athens Olympic Broadcasting served as the host broadcaster for the Games, providing over 35,000 hours of coverage to over 300 television channels around the world.
+Local rights to the Games were held by ERT which devoted their three channels (ET1, NET and ET3) to more than 24 hours of Olympic coverage.

 Online coverage

 For the first time, major broadcasters were allowed to serve video coverage of the Olympics over the Internet, provided that they restricted this service geographically, to protect broadcasting contracts in other areas.
-The International Olympic Committee forbade Olympic athletes, as well as coaches, support personnel and other officials, from setting up specialized weblogs and/or other websites for covering their personal perspective of the Games.
+The International Olympic Committee forbade Olympic athletes, as well as coaches, support personnel and other officials, from setting up specialized weblogs or other websites for covering their personal perspective of the Games.
 They were not allowed to post audio, video, or photos that they had taken.
 An exception was made if an athlete already has a personal website that was not set up specifically for the Games.
 NBC launched its own Olympic website, NBCOlympics.com.
 Focusing on the television coverage of the Games, it did provide video clips, medal standings, live results.
 Its main purpose, however, was to provide a schedule of what sports were on the many stations of NBC Universal.
 The Games were shown on television 24 hours a day, on one network or another.